ciellycheesecake/ciellycheesecake/README.md

 *I do not accept random friend reqs, pls get to know me b4 doing so*

 *I'm sensitive, please be mindful of that.
-My mood can change quickly, IWC is usually stated.*
+My mood can change a lot, IWC is usually stated.*

 *no I do NOT online date.
 Someone randomly flirted with me Im not dealing with that again*